suffolklibraries/lgc/content/collections/events/friends-around-the-table-23-05.md

       -
         type: text
         text: 'Join Jac Campbell to celebrate the summer picnic through printing fabric and more.'
   -
     type: paragraph
     content:
+      -
+        type: text
+        text: 'At the workshops, people will work with professional artists, where there will be opportunities to meet new people, learn new skills and improve their physical and mental wellbeing through inspiring activities.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'All workshops are free of charge and no experience is necessary.'
+  -
+    type: paragraph
+    content: